 State Farm and Nationwide are the best cheap renters insurance companies in Alabama.
-State Farm offers the best affordable rates and customer satisfaction, while Nationwide offers the best coverage options.
+State Farm offers the most affordable rates and strong customer satisfaction, while Nationwide offers the best coverage options.

 Cheap Renters Insurance in Alabama